rust-lang/blog.rust-lang.org/posts/inside-rust/2022-07-29-compiler-team-2022-midyear-report.md

 don't actually require deep knowledge of rustc's implementation.
 But I do not think that experiment worked out overall.

+There are some things, like Async Traits and Generic Associated Types, that are hugely important, but nonetheless the implementation effort is falling on the shoulders of relatively few people.
 I think in the future, I would like to try to get the team and contributors to be a little more focused.
-There are some things, like Async Traits and Generic Associated Types, that are hugely important, but nonetheless the implementation effort is falling on the shoulders of relatively few people.
+E.g. maybe try to convince people to put aside work on ambition A, in order to get more people working together on ambition B, and then later there will (hopefully) be more ccapacity to address A after B has been addressed.
+But, since this is open source, its very much a matter of how much excitement each ambition can build up around its particular project, and how attractive they can make contribution be to newcomers.